josipk/json-plus/README.md

 JSON Plus
 =============

-JSONplus is regular JSON data format extended with functions as data type.
+JSONplus is extended JSON data format, extended with functions and regex.
 Such format is in fact JavaScript Object Literal without variable declaration.
-Function as a data type in JSON format is not approved by "json.org"!
+(Function as a data type in JSON format is not approved by "json.org")

 Usage